LayeredStudio/quick-login/readme.txt

 == Changelog ==

+= 1.4.1 - 12 May 2020 =
+* Fixed - Error for Google Login when logging in without a G Suite account

 = 1.4 - 11 April 2020 =
 * Updated - Texts & WP version compatibility
 * Updated - Version of Facebook OAuth API used